2476327115/CS225-Final-project/README.md

 ## Test Description
+Our testcase can be found in `/test`

-Our tests can be ran with
+Our tests can be run with
 ```
 make test
 ./test